Reference Landscapes | A Guide for Ecological Gardeners

 As exhibited, within spaces like this floodplain at Waxwing HQ, there could be treasure troves of hidden natives that may simply need a little (or a lot) of non-chemical TLC.
 What these types of spaces don’t need is reactionary spraying that will only create additional quandaries of erosion and loss of cover for wildlife.
 After observation, it becomes apparent that a phased plan is needed, combining conscious removal, outcompeting in patches with select native species, and bolstering with larger sweeps of a designed site-specific native plant community.
 A simple dichotomous key decision tree for taking action in these increasingly common spaces can be found below;

-To bolster the banks of the Little Conestoga, a small test patch of native Packera aurea (golden groundsel), an example of a species that holds a characteristic- being evergreen- a trait not exhibited in lesser celandine, was tested in the Fall of 22’ in a spot predominated by lesser celandine and another uninvited guest, goutweed!
-The idea being that instead of haphazardly nuking our poor ecologically performing sites, a small and slow (my fav Permaculture principle) solution is trialed, to ensure long-term manageability of site and respect to the nursery people, plants, and your pocket!
+The idea being that instead of haphazardly nuking our poor ecologically performing sites, a small and slow (my fav Permaculture principle) solution is trialed, ensuring long-term manageability of site and respect to the nursery people, plants, and your pocket!

 Best practice is to first small patch test, then scale up if resources allow.

-More insight over the last 4 years has been gleaned on a larger site along the Lititz Springs with Packera experimentation (and comparable species), with a Waxwing co-stewarding customer (a monthly service offered for inquiring customers that seek to steward their properties alongside a trusted professional).
-Where once lesser celandine flushed out in full glory, Packera now resides.
+More insight over the last 4 years has been gleaned on a larger site along the Lititz Springs with Packera experimentation (and other native ally species), with a Waxwing co-stewarding customer (a monthly service offered for inquiring customers that seek to steward their properties alongside a trusted professional).
+Where once lesser celandine flushed out in full glory, Packera and other allies now reside.
 Those that know my favorite native plant allies, won’t be surprised that sedges (I can hear the latest Habitat Advocate graduates chuckling ;)) take precedence as well.
-Several of the other trailed species were later discovered on Nancy Lawson’s helpful guide of “How to Gently Fight Plants with Plants”.
+Wild oats (Chasmanthium latifolium), hoary mountain mint (Pycnanthemum muticum), wild ryes (Elymus spp.), and several of the other trialed species were then later discovered on Nancy Lawson’s helpful guide of “How to Gently Fight Plants with Plants”.

 Waxwing planting of Packera aurea, along the banks of Littiz Springs.
 Lititz, PA.